 Some local funding, however, will be available to support local initiatives if a clear strategy and plan exist.
 High streets located within a BID will have some funds available to support local initiatives and may be able to leverage grants from other local sources, for example the Local Authority, the LEP or the local police.
 Towns may be able to leverage additional funds from those who support community regeneration through the arts, community organisations, community businesses, social enterprise, for example, depending on their particular need and strategy.
-Potential funders include: The Young Foundation, Arts Council England, Power to Change, Growth Deal, Big Society Capital, Discover England Fund, Coastal Communities Fund and Big Lottery.
+Potential funders include: The Young Foundation, Arts Council England, Power to Change, Growth Deal, Big Society Capital, Discover England Fund, Coastal Communities experience.
+Maidenhead crowdfunded locally to buy new Christmas street lights.
+Crowdfunder and Spacehive operate in this area.